9kinc/EasyPHPEnvPP/README.md

 You can use $_SERVER or $_ENV to get your values!

+## Note
+Check .env.example on how to setup the .env file.
+You can also use other file formats as long as the content is in right format

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.